 If you’d like to see more, check out my Canon AE-1 Program gallery.

 My AE-1 Program is a winner – easy and fun to shoot, yielding pleasing results.
-The center-weighted meter isn’t perfect, but I don’t care.
-I also don’t care that the shutter makes a slight squealing noise, which I gather is a common AE-1 problem.
+The center-weighted meter isn’t perfect but if you learn its ways you’ll get good exposures.
 Both the AE-1 and AE-1 Program are also known for electronics gremlins that can be expensive to repair.
 Here’s hoping mine keeps working for a long time.